Egypt's presidency issues invitation to dialogue

 CAIRO Egypt's presidency said it was inviting political supporters and opponents for a national dialogue on Monday at 6 P.M.
-(11 a.m.
-ET) at the presidential palace in Cairo, it said in a statement.
+(1600 GMT) at the presidential palace in Cairo, it said in a statement.

 The announcement followed a television address by President Mohamed Mursi who sought to quell four days of violence across the nation by declaring a state of emergency in the three most volatile cities and calling for a national dialogue.